linkener/base-backend-php-test/README.md

 1. Install [docker](https://docs.docker.com/install/) (>= 18.02.0)
 2. Install [docker-compose](https://docs.docker.com/compose/install/) (>= 1.20.0)
-3. Run `docker-compose up` (leave this open and continue in a new terminal)
+3. Run `docker-compose up` and wait until the output stops (then leave this running and continue in a new terminal)
 4. Run `docker-compose exec php composer install` to install the composer dependencies
 5. Run `docker-compose exec php bin/console doctrine:schema:create` to create the database tables